HonAnson/fish_cv_algorithm/README.md

-## Stoiachastic Fish Size Estimation Computer Vision Algorithm
+## Stochastic Fish Size Estimation Computer Vision Algorithm

 ### Introduction
 Measuring size of object is a challenging task in computer vision.
 Typical methods include obtaining depth data or using reference object.
 Specifically, thaere have been machine learning models developed for fish size recgonition based on bio-features of fishes [1].